grecoe/AzureStorageValidation/README.md

 ```
 - A list of blobs you want to track, modify the exampleinput.json file with your settings.

-## Injest
+## Ingest
-Injest information about a set of azure blobs from a given storage account in a given subscription (in which your login has access to).
+Ingest information about a set of azure blobs from a given storage account in a given subscription (in which your login has access to).

 ```
-python app.py -injest -settings "./exampleinput.json"
+python app.py -ingest -settings "./exampleinput.json"
 ```

 ## Validation